US Equestrian Names Riders for WEG Observation Event at 2026 CDIO Hagen

 Short Listed Pairs and More

-After the U.S. Grand Prix Championships, the USA named 8 riders to the short list for team consideration, but other riders can compete in Europe in an attempt to outscore the short-listed pairs and be considered for the team nonetheless.
+After the U.S. Grand Prix Championships, the USA named 8 riders to the short list for team consideration.
+More American riders are travelling to Europe to compete, but according to Roberts, they won't be considered for the team no matter their scores.

 In principle all short listed pairs had to compete the full three rounds of the 2026 U.S. Grand Prix Championships for short-list consideration, but no less than four pairs got short listed yet did not fulfil that mandatory criterium.
 They are Christian Simonson (Indian Rock, now withdrawn), Genay Vaughn (Gino), Kasey Perry-Glass (Heartbeat WP) and Anna Marel (Fayvel).
 The latter did not even compete at the U.S. Nationals.